Jeffrey-Ede/datasets/vaegan/README.md

 ## tSNE with Standard Deviations

 A fast Barnes-Hut tSNE implementation that has been adapted to account for standard deviations is in `bhtsne`.
 It is adapted from code [here](https://lvdmaaten.github.io/tsne/) and an unmodified version is in `unmodified_bhtsne`.
-Both directories contain precompiled windows binaries.
-Example usage is:
+There are precompiled Windows binaries in both folders.

+Example usage:

 ```python
 from bhtsne.bhtsne import run_bh_tsne